 Zotero (Firefox) is a free Firefox extension that manages citations found online through your browser.
 Zotero can capture, store citations, pdfs, images and databases.
 Zotero can create bibliographies in Word and OpenOffice in a limited number of styles.

-TeX: is a typesetting language used for technical and scientific document preparation.
+TeX: is a typesetting language used for scientific document preparation.
 LaTeX is a program that converts a plain text file into TeX.
-BibTeX is a tool that can be used with LaTeX to create documents and bibliographies.
+BibTeX is a tool that can be used with LaTeX to create documents and bibliographies. http://www.latex-project.org.
+Tools are free to download.
+The TeX Users Group (TUG) includes an FAQ, links to software.
 Endnote has a BibTeX output style that will format your citations into TeX.

 • BRII.
 Berkeley Research Impact Initiative, funding for authors publishing in open access journals